SamyySwift/AI-Text-Recognizer/README.md

 * Clear - clears the text and loaded image.
 * Mic Button - converts text to speech.
 * Stop Button - Stops the speech synthesis.

+# How to Install
+Build the apk using android studio or vs code.

+Feel free to contribute to the project.